sbt/website/src/sphinx/Extending/Input-Tasks.md

 ### Constructing the Task

-Next, we construct the actual task to execute from the result of the Parser.
-For this, we define a task as usual, but we can access the result of parsing via the special parsed method on Parser.
+Next, we construct the actual task to execute from the result of the `Parser`.
+For this, we define a task as usual, but we can access the result of parsing via the special `parsed` method on `Parser`.

-The following contrived example uses the previous example's output (of type (String,String)) and the result of the package task to print some information to the screen.
+The following contrived example uses the previous example's output (of type `(String,String)`) and the result of the `package` task to print some information to the screen.

     demo := {
         val (tpe, value) = parser.parsed